siwany/picoCTF/General Skills/Obedient Cat/README.md

 ## Obedient Cat
-points: 5pt
+* points: 5pt
-## Category
-General Skills
+* category: General Skills
 ## Description
 > This file has a flag in plain sight (aka "in-the-clear").\
 > `Download flag`